BuilderIO/builder/examples/CONTRIBUTING.md

 ## Keep it simple

 The point of examples is to show how Builder.io integrates with a site, and make it easy for someone to discover it.
-Some things to stick to

 ### Use as little boilerplate as possible